 Unsurprisingly, the speakerphone has a power-saving mode.
 It activates after 30 minutes of user inactivity.

-Despite its flaws, the CP700 remains a rock-solid speakerphone.
-Especially, when these flaws are guaranteed to only be temporary.
+Despite its flaws, the Yealink CP700 remains a rock-solid speakerphone, especially when these flaws are guaranteed only to be temporary.